zeekay/bebop/README.md

 ## Bebop
-A tool for rapid web development which bundles a static file server, file watcher, WebSocket server for automatically reloading assets and interfacing with browser/server Javascript applications.
+#### Code ninja, code ninja go!
+Web development at ridiculous tempos.
+Bebop is a rapid web development tool with a built-in http server, preprocessing workflow support and intelligent browser reloading, allowing you to develop at breackneck speeds.

 ### Installation